-The IBAN Plus is downloadable in a manual or automated manner from the SWIFTRef Access Point in full and delta versions.
+The IBAN Plus is downloadable in a manual or automated manner from the SWIFTRef Access Point in full and delta versions on a daily and monthly basis.
 Upon request it can also be delivered through FileAct.

 3.8.4 SWIFTRef Business Applications (Optional)